Little725/FindNumber/README.md

 After every guess, you can either enter "end" to quit the game, or start your next guess by entering another integer, with the same output patterns above, until you get all the integers correct.
 After having all the correct answers, the screen will say "Congratulations!
 You won in x steps.", where "x" is the steps you take to complete the matrix.
 After you win a game or leaving a game after some guess(es), you can see an output asking if you want to play this again, enter "yes" or "no" to play it again or quit the game.
-The playing record (winning output) of each round will be stored to file "records.txt".
+The playing record (winning / ending output) of each round will be stored to file "records.txt".